Understanding the Steps Involved in Setting Up a Study to Support Tracking of Investigational Products (IP)

 The inventory workflow is necessary to tell the system how each item will flow from a starting point to a final destination and dictate which user role is responsible for each of the levels an item passes through.
 This is needed before uploading an inventory file.
 It can be accessed from the Inventory Configuration screen:

 Select which inventory configuration to define the workflow for, and then use the form to populate the table by order of workflow.
-Here's a common example where each item in inventory will be distributed to a site and stop there:
+Following is a common example where each item in inventory will be distributed to a site and stop there.

 - Items with site-specific visibility need to be Site type roles, which are defined in Role security.